 In the last several articles, I’ve listed out examples of undergraduate eLearning degrees, graduate certificate programs, and master’s degrees focused on eLearning.
 There are those, however, who question whether or not you even need a degree in instructional design of any kind to be a great eLearning course builder.
 The answer to that is, of course, NO. There are plenty of top-notch eLearning professionals out there without instructional design degrees.
 But here’s the catch: You DO need the degree if you want to break into the job market.

-In two previous articles of this series, I spent a considerable amount of space talking about the importance of building and presenting a to-notch eLearning portfolio of your work.
+In two previous articles of this series, I spent a considerable amount of space talking about the importance of building and presenting a top-notch eLearning portfolio of your work.
 In fact, I said it was the single most important piece of launching or enhancing your career as an eLearning professional.
 I lied.
 Well, not really.
 Having the right educational background and a stellar portfolio are both really important, but they’re really important at two different parts of the eLearning job search.

 The plain fact of the matter is that you need the degree in eLearning to even get a foot in the door. eLearning is hot, and lots of people are flocking to it trying to get jobs.
 As a result, companies are upping the minimum standards to even be seriously considered.
-If you take a look at 20 different eLearning job listings, you’ll probably find that all of them are going to require at least an bachelor’s degree, most will say they prefer a Master’s degree, and a significant number of them are going to require a Master’s degree.
-Whether or not that’s fair isn’t the point – it’s just the reality of matter.
+If you take a look at 20 different eLearning job listings, you’ll probably find that all of them are going to require at least a bachelor’s degree, most will say they prefer a Master’s degree, and a significant number of them are going to require a Master’s degree.
+Whether or not that’s fair isn’t the point – it’s just the reality of the matter.
 Without the degree, you won’t even make it past the first cut.

 So go ahead and get the degree.
 An undergraduate degree in eLearning along with a graduate certificate will probably suffice, but it would be best to go ahead and get the full Master’s degree.